Here are some of our most frequently-asked questions about the Which? Trusted Traders? scheme.

 We welcome both positive and negative feedback on the traders who we endorse and we pride ourselves on moderating 100 percent of our reviews to make sure they comply with our terms and conditions.
 This can involve checking IP addresses, speaking to the reviewer on the phone and requesting documents relating to the work, such as proof of purchase.
 While no system is fail proof, we will always seek to reject and hide reviews if we don’t believe they are authentic.
 We are constantly looking for ways to streamline our processes to enhance our moderation process further.

 Which?
 Trusted Traders is completely free and open to the public.

 Yes.
 If you know, or have recently used, an excellent trader then please fill out some details on the recommend a trader page.

-Which? has partnered with Hertfordshire trading standards to create a joint endorsement scheme.
+Which? has partnered with Hertfordshire and Islington trading standards to create a joint endorsement scheme.
 Every 'Which?
 Trusted trader' has been assessed and checked by Which? trading standards professionals, additionally traders in the joint scheme have a DBS check and are subject to a Trading Standards intelligence check.